viccon/sturdyc/README.md

 )
 ```

-and disable the functionality altogether:
+as well as disabling the functionality altogether:

 ```go
 cacheClient := sturdyc.New[int](capacity, numShards, ttl, evictionPercentage,